Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/01-board/README.md

 - For the sake of simplicity it will have a fixed width (add a big TODO here, just to enhance this in the future, and for instance include some _media queries_ and different card sizes, depending on the screen size).

-- We will add _overflow_ in case there are more _cards_ than space in the column (one more big TODO, just to cover it later on).
+- We will add _overflow_ (in case there are more _cards_ than space in the column, right now overflow is going to be hidden but we could change to scroll behaviour in future).

 - We add a background color to each column (one more TODO, in the future this colors should come from some theming or API).